aukkawut/llmInference/README.md

 gcc openrouter_md.c -o openrouter -lcurl -lcjson
 ```
 if you need latex and markdown support on terminal.
 Note that you might got a warning (and possibly error) to add `stdbool.h`, if you do just add it.

+To install that, move it to PATH directory, maybe something like `/usr/bin/` or `~/.local/bin/`.
+This should works on UNIX system.
+If you use Windows, then I don't know man, just use Linux.